 As their names imply, braided ropes are made by “braiding” together different fiber strands.
 Hollow braided ropes are those that are made up of only a single woven core.
 Braided ropes are durable and offer tons of abrasion resistance.
 Another benefit to these rope types is that they’re resistant to chemicals.
 Specifically, at room temperature, braided ropes will do a good job at resisting acids.

 #3: Climbing Ropes

 These rope types are designed for- you guessed it- climbing.
 They’re made with a “Kernmantle Design” (basically, this means that they’re super-tough).
+The type of rope illustrated above in the “Braided Rope” image is what climbing ropes look like (more or less, and depending on the size).
 And rightfully so considering that people’s lives are on the line.
 Climbing ropes are exceptionally resistant to abrasion.
 They are designed to stretch slightly when lifting heavier loads.
 Why is this important?
 Well, if a climber abruptly halts, the slight stretch in the rope will help prevent a spine injury.
 Here’s how to buy types of rope like this one:

 #4: Parachute Cord

 If you’ve ever been skydiving, you can thank parachute cord for making it to the ground safely.
 But did you know that you can use it for things other than skydiving?
 I’ve used these rope types for everything from building shelters to tying up my hammock.
 Remember- these ropes are designed to keep people from falling to their deaths.
 That alone should give you confidence in their strength and durability.
 Note, a common naming alternative for this rope is “paracord”.